primekeydevs/ejbca-vault-plugin/README.md

 * **username** - The username of an [End Entity](https://doc.primekey.com/ejbca/ejbca-operations/ejbca-ca-concept-guide/end-entities-overview) in EJBCA that the certificate will be issued for.
 If you are used to using EJBCA through the UI, you know a one-time enrollment code is often used, a long random enrollment code (one time) is used in the background by the plugin

 ```
-vault write ejbca/enrollCSR/TLSServer csr=@csr.pem username=tomas
+vault write ejbcav1/enrollCSR/TLSServer csr=@csr.pem username=tomas
 ```

 Issued certificates are stored to the _issued_ path in Vault storage.
 The list opereation will return the serial numbers of all the certificates in the secrets engine for the specific CA profile.
 The read operation with the required serial value will return the certificate and its private key if available.
-The serial number is the hexadecima representation of the serial, a long random number.
+The serial number is the hexadecimal representation of the serial, a long random number.

->`vault list ejbca/issued/TLSServer`
+>`vault list ejbcav1/issued/TLSServer`

->`vault read ejbca/issued/TLSServer serial=6718965123650008458`
+>`vault read ejbcav1/issued/TLSServer serial=6718965123650008458`

->`vault read -field=certificate ejbca/issued/TLSServer serial=6718965123650008458`
+>`vault read -field=certificate ejbcav1/issued/TLSServer serial=6718965123650008458`

-Revoking a certificate requires three properties:
+Revoking a certificate requires two properties:
-* **issuerdn** - The issuer DN of the certificate to revoke
 * **serial** - The hex encoded serial number of the certificate to revoke, the same value as displayed using the list command for certificates in Vault storage
 * **reason** - The revocation reason, must be one of NOT_REVOKED, UNSPECIFIED, KEY_COMPROMISE, CA_COMPROMISE, AFFILIATION_CHANGED, SUPERSEDED, CESSATION_OF_OPERATION, CERTIFICATE_HOLD, REMOVE_FROM_CRL, PRIVILEGES_WITHDRAWN, AA_COMPROMISE

+The issuer DN of the certificate to revoke is read from the CA configuration and does not have to be entered.
 ```
-vault write ejbca/revokeCert/TLSServer issuerdn='CN=Management CA,O=PrimeKey,C=SE' serial=2F79E1875F2F6D276BB619EB5FE9B499D71F645E reason=AFFILIATION_CHANGED
+vault write ejbcav1/revokeCert/TLSServer serial=2F79E1875F2F6D276BB619EB5FE9B499D71F645E reason=AFFILIATION_CHANGED
 ```
 After revocation the certificate is removed from Vault storage.